mbrochh/installing-python/README.md

 Now install Python via the following commands.

 IMPORTANT: Always copy & paste code snippets into your Terminal window line by line.
 Do not copy & paste the entire script at once.
+Furthermore, if you get stuck at any step you don't have to repeat the earlier steps.
+You can just try again and continue from the step that has failed (after seeking some help).

 ```
 brew update